How Much Does a Penny Weigh? The Surprising Truth About America’s Most Common Coin

 Why It Matters (Or Why You Should Care)

 At first glance, the weight of a penny might seem irrelevant.
 But think about it: pennies are everywhere.
-Still, they’re in your couch cushions, your car’s cup holder, and your child’s piggy bank.
+They’re in your couch cushions, your car’s cup holder, and your child’s piggy bank.
 They’re also in the machines that sort and count them.

 Vending machines, for example, use weight sensors to detect counterfeit coins.
-Same goes for coin-operated laundries, parking meters, and even some toll booths.
+Consider this: same goes for coin-operated laundries, parking meters, and even some toll booths.
 So if you’ve ever wondered why your penny didn’t work in a machine, now you know.
-Day to day, if a penny doesn’t meet the expected weight, it gets rejected.
+If a penny doesn’t meet the expected weight, it gets rejected.
 It might’ve been too light—or too heavy.

 How It Works: The Weight Breakdown